Skip to content

 /extensions lists what's loaded; /extensions install <npm-package|git-url> installs new ones (add works as an alias).
 Examples:

-/extensions install @my-org/aethon-team-skills
+/extensions install @my-org/aethon-team-extensions

-/extensions install github:my-org/aethon-skills
+/extensions install github:my-org/aethon-extensions

-/extensions install https://github.com/my-org/aethon-skills.git
+/extensions install https://github.com/my-org/aethon-extensions.git

-The Tauri shell runs the equivalent of npm install --prefix ~/.aethon/skills <spec> and restarts the agent sidecar so the new package is loaded on the next request.
+The Tauri shell runs the equivalent of npm install --prefix ~/.aethon/extensions <spec> and restarts the agent sidecar so the new package is loaded on the next request.
 Tarballs, GitHub shorthands, and git URLs are accepted; shell-like option / whitespace input is rejected.

 Tips